 Information on how to apply for all of the CDP studentships currently on offer, across the cultural heritage organisations, can be found via the CDP website.

-The successful candidates will be joining a growing group of CDP students already working at The National Archives.
-Hannah Worthen of Leicester University, who started her project last October, is currently researching the experiences of war widows and orphans during the 1640s and 1650s; whereas Puja Bharadia, who started her project this January, is working in our Collection Care Department on the subject of the uncertainty of damage functions in preventive conservation.
-Puja is based at the Centre for Sustainable Heritage, UCL.
+The successful candidates will be joining a growing group of CDP students already working at The National Archives, such as Hannah Worthen of Leicester University, who started her project last October, and is currently researching the experiences of war widows and orphans during the 1640s and 1650s.

 We are expecting great things from our CDP students and see huge potential for them to play a decisive role in determining the future shape of the research, academic and cultural heritage landscape.
 Watch this space!